Kurdish oil trade with Turkey rising, more to come

 At around 3,000 bpd, the condensate flow from Kurdistan's Khor Mor field to Turkey is a mere trickle.
 But if it's sold on the world market from Mersin, this very valuable product could fetch over $100 a barrel, say oil market sources.

-Khor Mor - developed by the UAE's Crescent Petroleum and Dana Gas (DANA.AD), alongside Austria's OMV (OMVV.VI) and Mol (MOLB.BU) of Hungary - supplies gas for power stations in the Kurdistan region, produces liquefied petroleum gas (LPG) and pumps out up to 17,000 bpd of condensates.
+Khor Mor - developed by the UAE's Crescent Petroleum and Dana Gas, alongside Austria's OMV and Mol of Hungary - supplies gas for power stations in the Kurdistan region, produces liquefied petroleum gas (LPG) and pumps out up to 17,000 bpd of condensates.

 Arbil is also routing some of the condensate volume to Khurmala, where it is exported through the central government's Iraq-Turkey pipeline system, industry sources say.

-Technicians at Khor Mor declined to comment on the final destination of the condensate because Kurdistan's MNR is in charge of the marketing effort.
+Technicians at Khor Mor declined to comment on the final destination of the condensate because Kurdistan's Ministry of Natural Resources is in charge of the marketing effort.

 Kurdistan began its crude-for-products trade with Turkey in order to help plug a product shortfall it says was created by Baghdad.
 It receives only 15,000 bpd of fuel from southern Iraq, far below its 140,000 bpd allocation, according to the Kurdistan government.